MEXdave1997/The_Other_Side_of_the_Moon_Translation/README.md

 2. Start writing out chapters.
 ---

 All Copyright goes to the [Carley Eissman Foundation](http://www.carleyeissmanfoundation.com/).
-Permissions were given to translate the book onl, so I only ask for this to be respected as such.
+Permissions were given to translate the book only, so I only ask for this to be respected as such.

+__NOTE__: Thi work will be heavily moderated due to the nature of it's content, and any unecessary comments/edits will be closed and removed.

 Contributing